thesimplekid/manage-relay-users/README.md

 ```
 git clone https://github.com/thesimplekid/manage-relay-users.git
 cd manage-relay-users
-cargo update
 cargo build -r
 ```
 3. Edit the config file.
 ```
 vim config.toml
 ```

-Add a pubkey (in hex) that will have permission to administer the relay.
+Add a secret key.
+Categorized People Lists from this key will update the allowed and denied users.
+If the users are updated via http api this extension with publish an update list, this enables the extension to restore from the lists stored on configured relays.

 Uncomment the grpc and db_path lines.

 4. Edit the config of the relay